-- The forms must state: - \Rightarrow Name of Candidate - \Rightarrow Name of campaign or organization - \Rightarrow Address and phone number of organization - providing form. - Have your application approved by the RR/CC before copies are made.
+- Study the attached pamphlet carefully before proceeding. - The forms must state: - ⇒ Name of Candidate - ⇒ Name of campaign or organization - ⇒ Address and phone number of organization providing form. - Have your application approved by the RR/CC before copies are made.

 CAUTIONS REGARDING APPLICATIONS